erkanaksoy/erkanaksoy.github.io/_posts/2020-3-29-OSCP-Guide.md

 title: OSCP Guide
 ---

-This is just another OSCP guide but it will be a very detailed one.
+This is just another OSCP guide but I will try it to be a very detailed one.

 ![_config.yml]({{ site.baseurl }}/images/oscpGuide/oscp.png)

 ## 1. Introduction

 I am 39 years old computer engineer with 12 years enterprise level IT experience as sysadmin.
 I have been in cyber security for about 3 years mostly as a student.
 I had some experience with Kali Linux and general tools of penetration testing before starting PWK.

+I was able to pass the exam on my first attempt which I am proud of.

 ## 2. About Offensive Security